(Der Student von Prague)

 Conrad Veidt (Balduin), Werner Krauss (Scapinelli), Agnes Esterhazy (Countess Margit Schwartzenberg), Elizza La Porta (Liduschka), Ferdinand Von Alten (Count Waldis), Fritz Alberti (Count Schwartzenberg)

 The Student of Prague is a story that has been filmed a number of times.
 It comes from Hanns Heinz Ewers, an author that wrote a number of fantastic works around this era, most notably the multiply-filmed novel Alraune (1911).
-Ewers was popular in the day, although fell into discredit during later years after becoming an early supporter of the Nazis.
+Ewers was a popular German author in the day, although fell into discredit during later years after becoming an early supporter of the Nazis.
 Ewers wrote the script for the original version of the film The Student of Prague (1913), which was made as a vehicle for actor Paul Wegener, a German star of the era, who also co-directed.

 The director of The Student of Prague was Henrik Galeen.
-Galeen directed a number of other films in the German silent era, including co-directing the first version of The Golem (1914) with Paul Wegener, as well as the second adaptation of Hanns Heinz Ewers’ Alraune (1928).
+Galeen directed a number of other films in the German silent era, including co-directing the first, now lost version of The Golem (1914) with Paul Wegener, as well as the second adaptation of Hanns Heinz Ewers’ Alraune (1928).
 Galeen also wrote the scripts for a number of other key genre works from this period, including The Golem (1920), Nosferatu (1922) and Waxworks (1924).
 He was also portrayed by Robert Aden Gillett in Shadow of the Vampire (2000).

-The Student of Prague comes with some of the great visual flair that directors of the German Expressionist era like Fritz Lang and F.W.
+The Student of Prague comes with the great visual flair that directors of the German Expressionist era like Fritz Lang and F.W.
 Murnau mastered.
 There is a fabulous scene where Werner Krauss’s Scapinelli stands silhouetted on the line of a hill beside a tree that is twisted and bent out of shape, seemingly a symbol of wrongness, while choreographing the hunt taking place on the plain below him as though he were a conductor.
 There are some neat visual tricks like where Werner Krauss encourages Conrad Veidt’s reflection to step out of the mirror.
 Or where Conrad Veidt romances Agnes Esterhazy on a balcony and Werner Krauss’s giant shadow stretches up to touch them from the garden below.
 The film climaxes on some magnificent scenes with Conrad Veidt pursuing the doppelganger through the streets and colonnades of trees, accompanied by moody lighting and a blowing wind.

 The Student of Prague came out the same year as F.W.
 Murnau’s classic Faust (1926) and both have very similar themes about an innocent scholar being tricked out of his soul by a jovial Devil.
 Up against Murnau’s masterful work, The Student of Prague is somewhat the lesser.
-The story is essentially a borrowing from Edgar Allan Poe’s story William Wilson (1839) in which a man is thwarted at every step by his doppelganger – although in the Poe story it is the hero who is evil and the doppelganger good, whereas here it is the other way around and with the addition of a pact with the Devil plot.
+The story here is essentially a borrowing from Edgar Allan Poe’s story William Wilson (1839) in which a man is thwarted at every step by his doppelganger – although in the Poe story it is the hero who is evil and the doppelganger good, whereas here it is the other way around and with the addition of a pact with the Devil plot.
 On the minus side, up against some of the other classics of this era, The Student of Prague seems somewhat slow and melodramatic.
 Far more time is spent on the romantic elements than the more interesting scenes of the doppelganger going amok.

 The story has been remade as The Student of Prague (1935), a German sound-era production, and The Student of Prague (1990), a Czech-made tv mini-series.